Shubhayu-Banerjee/DeafCeption-Code/README.md

 # DeafCeption Exec (DCE)

-- Version 1.0.0 Released
+- Version 1.0.1 Released
 - Universal DeafCeption Model Executer.
-- Will have the capability to run all DeafCeption Models.
+- Has the capability to run all DeafCeption Models.

 # DeafCeption Gesture (DCG)